About the Apple iOS App Store

 Before an app can be added to the Apple App store, Apple requires that it go through their review process.
-Because of the high number of app store submissions it receives, Apple's review process can take at least 7-10 business days.
+Because of the high number of app store submissions it receives, Apple's review process can take about 5 business days.

 Even if you follow all of Apple's guidelines, there's no guarantee that you app will approved.
 They reserve the right to reject apps for a variety of reasons.
 If you'd like to learn more about Apple's app guidelines and rejection policies, please see Apple's App Review page or Apple's Common App Rejections page.

 Once you've submitted an app for review, it will wait in the review queue until an Apple reviewer can test it.

 When Apple approves an app for release, you can choose to release your app at any time.
 Once you do so, it can take several hours before your app will be available for downloading on the Apple App store.